Ting-chien/ledger-me/README.md

 ## Database Migration

-Remember to import your models in `migrations/env.py` to enable Alembic to detect model changes.
+1. Remember to import your models in `migrations/env.py` to enable Alembic to detect model changes.
+2. Run `flask db upgrade` directly when running in a new environment.

 ```bash
 # Step 1.
 Initialize migration environment (only once)